 Our Head of Special Projects was astonished… she had just recruited a new member of staff and, soon afterward, she received an email from one of the candidates who was not hired.

-She thanked our team member for taking her through the recruitment process, which she called “a revelation”.
+She thanked our team members for taking her through the recruitment process, which she called “a revelation”.
 She had learned so much about herself and her preferred ways of working, which would come in useful in her next workplace.
 It had even changed her mind about the kind of work she wanted to be doing in the future.

 It’s not often you receive a testimonial from a rejected candidate…